grafana/integration-sample-apps/README.md

 - Docker (for rendering cloud-init files using Jinja)
 - Git (for cloning the repository)

+#### macOS Local Network Permissions

+**Important for macOS users**: Ensure Multipass, Docker, and your terminal application have local network access permissions.
+To check or grant these permissions, go to System Settings → Privacy & Security → Local Network, and ensure these applications are enabled.
+Without these permissions, the sample apps may fail to communicate properly with the databases and services.

 ### Setup databases

 Ensure Multipass is running, then from the root of the repo execute: